Squareshot blog /

 Good old call to action has been there since BC, we are sure.
 But it still works like magic.
 It is one of the major building blocks of Facebook ads and is not optional at all.
 So, it’s an order, sergeant.

 Also called as Facebook campaign structure, it includes 3 levels:

-Campaign Budget Optimization [CBO] is a newly-introduced feature by Facebook Ads Business Manager, that allows distributing the budget allocated to the Campaign level unevenly between the ad sets, giving more preference to the best-performing ad sets.
+Campaign Budget Optimization [CBO] is a feature by Facebook Ads Business Manager, that allows distributing the budget allocated to the Campaign level unevenly between the ad sets, giving more preference to the best-performing ad sets.

 This process is continuous and ongoing for the Facebook algorithm, whereby the system is on the lookout of best-performing ad sets so that to favor them with better funding.

 Imagine you have a mission to inhabit your windowsill with 3 pots of plants, but you only have a limited amount of water per day.
 Nonetheless, you can keep discarding plants and buying new ones, as long as they are 3 on the windowsill.